 When a Capitol marketing employee threatened to quit after they were told to promote the album, after that it was all downhill.
 Tours only sold because people wanted to see the people who impersonated the Beatles and with poor album sales, the label eventually dropped them.
 Klaatu did continue to make music, but their shot was blown essentially.

-This post was originally published on August 27, 2019.
+Editor’s note: This article was originally published on November 13, 2019.